proRamLOGO/No-Tobacco/README.md

-# No-Tobacco
+# Tech Bazaar

-Website to spread awarness about harmful effects of tobacco.
 This website was made as a school project in class X.

+Welcome to The Tech Bazaar.
+The website displays information about the various I.T.
+Companies and what's going with them, Latest gadgets and technologies and even more.

 <b>Tech Bazaar logo is self made</b>